 Of course, it’s always a good idea to contact one of our Denver tree service specialists to get expert advice on whether or not you should keep existing trees.
-We offer expert advice when it comes to tree removal in Denver and surrounding areas like Arvada, Lakewood, Wheat Ridge, and Aurora.
+We offer expert advice when it comes to tree removal and tree trimming in Denver and surrounding areas like Arvada, Lakewood, Wheat Ridge, and Aurora.

 This is some of the information I found from a helpful book called The Homeowner’s Complete Tree & Shrub Handbook.

 While you can’t control the weather, you might be able to manage other environmental risk factors to trees and shrubs on your property.
 Construction damage to trees are the most destructive trauma that a tree can endure.
 Soil compaction on residential lots, trenching in root zones, grade changes, and band pruning are ways that people can harm their trees.

 The good news is that you can preserve trees from most construction damage and find trees that remain healthy and beautiful in stressful environments.
 In this blog post, you’ll learn about some of the challenges that trees face and learn how to keep them from harm.

 Building a house maybe be thrilling for yourself, but traumatic for the trees on our surrounding your property.
 Construction equipment will roll over root zones, squeezing air from the soil and slowing down root drainage.
 Rainfall on the bare soil also increases compaction as well as human footfalls across root zones.
 Because compacted soil is denser than well-aerated soil. it’s harder for toots to penetrate.